 There are several types of Visiting Students coordinated through the School of Professional Studies.

-- Post-baccalaureate undergraduate students: Adults holding at least a baccalaureate degree (BA or BS) who wish to take a course either for undergraduate credit or as an undergraduate auditor.
+- Post-baccalaureate students: Adults holding at least a baccalaureate degree (BA or BS) who wish to take a course either for undergraduate credit or as an undergraduate auditor.
 This type of visiting student includes Brown employees who wish to take a non-work-related undergraduate course.

 - AICU Language Consortium students: Students currently enrolled in an undergraduate degree program at a participating Rhode Island institution who wish to take a course in a foreign language not offered at the student’s home institution.

 - Visiting undergraduate students: Students currently enrolled in undergraduate programs at institutions other than Brown who wish to enroll on a part-time, non-residential basis during the fall or spring semesters.
 Visit the Summer Session pages for details on summer study as a visiting undergraduate student.

 - Postdoctoral Fellows: Brown-affiliated postdocs in fields other than Biology and Medicine who wish to take an undergraduate course either for credit or as an auditor (see below if you are a postdoctoral fellow in Biology and Medicine).

 - Advanced Secondary School students: Qualified rising and graduated high school seniors who wish to take an undergraduate course during the fall or spring semesters.
 During the Summer, rising and graduated high school students may apply to Brown’s Pre-Baccalaureate Program, which includes a residential option.